What is the purpose of having a centralized repository?

 Requests for non-renewable specimens, such as plasma or urine, may be granted through different pathways.
 Requests for highly abundant and modestly depleting renewable and non-renewable resources may be granted access through an internal review process if the request is considered to have a reasonable likelihood of achieving the proposed research aims.
 Requests for more than modestly depleting non-renewable resources require independent peer-review.
 NIDDK-CR provides the X01 mechanism, a full grant-like application that provides an independent scientific merit review.

-If we were working together with a contributing study investigator, would this affect our situation and chances of accessing the data?
+If we are working together with a contributing study investigator, would this affect our situation and chances of accessing the data?

 Working with a contributing study team has no impact on NIDDK’s decision to approve a request.
 Each request is reviewed independently, and all information is considered.
-However, please note that working with a contributing study investigator may pose additional requirements.
-For instance, any original investigator requesting resources has to submit an IRB approval or exemption letter and cannot use a Not Human Subjects Research determination letter because the original investigator has the potential to access identifiable information in the original study.
+However, working with a contributing study investigator may pose additional requirements.
+For instance, any original investigator requesting resources must submit an IRB approval or exemption letter and cannot use a Not Human Subjects Research determination letter because the original investigator has the potential to access identifiable information in the original study.

-During the proprietary period, while a study is ongoing, how do researchers gain access to specimens stored in the NIDDK Central Repository?
+While a study is ongoing, how do researchers gain access to specimens stored in NIDDK Central Repository?

-During the proprietary period, researchers may be able to apply directly to the study group to carry out an ancillary study.
-Ancillary studies that are approved by the study leadership for access to specimens stored in the NIDDK-CR may then use the R4R system to submit an ancillary specimen request.
+Researchers may be able to apply directly to the study group to carry out an ancillary study.
+Ancillary studies that are approved by the study leadership for access to specimens stored in NIDDK-CR may then use the R4R web system to submit an ancillary specimen request.
 Requestors must be R4R registered users in order to complete and submit a request.

 I would like to receive more of the specimens that I have requested or additional specimens.
 What process should I follow?

 To request additional specimens or volumes for an ongoing Research Project, requestors should submit a new request.
-Requestors should enter the original request number in the “Originating Request” field to ensure the subsequent requests are linked and should provide a justification for requesting additional resources.
+Requestors should enter the original request number in the “Originating Request” field to ensure the subsequent request is linked to the original request and provide a justification for requesting additional resources.
 For an ancillary study, contact the study team directly to request access to additional specimens or volumes.
 NIDDK reviewers will make a final determination for the release of additional specimens or volumes.

 This refers to the ‘Human Subjects Considerations’ portion of the Research Plan for a Notice of Funding Opportunity (NOFO), including NIDDK-CR X01 PAR-22-171.
 In general, resources made available through NIDDK-CR are considered Not Human Subjects Research and this section does not apply.
 However, you are being asked to consider any restrictions for use before you submit your application.
 NIDDK has verified that all resources made available to the scientific community through NIDDK-CR have been consented for secondary and future research use, and carefully considers all requests against any informed consent restrictions for use prior to release.